 Most people think of the business plan as a one-time event, something used to accomplish a specific goal—getting funded, usually.

 This, however, is a very limited viewpoint.
-The business plan, in its many different formats, can be used for a variety of purposes, including validating an idea, getting funded, and managing a business successfully.
+The business plan, in its many different formats and with its many different business plan sections, can be used for a variety of purposes, including validating an idea, getting funded, and managing a business successfully.

 How you format your plan will depend on what your needs are.
 If investors request a traditional plan, you will want to follow the standard business plan outline below.
 If you’re creating a plan to manage your business once you’re up and running, a Lean Plan will suit you best.
 If you’re simply trying to validate a business idea, you’ll use the One-Page Pitch format.